Don Vesco

 Don Vesco (April 8, 1939 – December 16, 2002) was an American businessman and motorcycle racer who held multiple motorcycle land-speed and wheel-driven land speed records.
 In his lifetime, he set 18 motorcycle and 6 automobile speed records.

 His accomplishments recognized by the American Motorcyclist Association include winning the United States motorcycle Grand Prix 500 cc class in 1963, operating a California motorcycle dealership that sponsored up to 60 racers at a time, and setting a number of motorcycle and automobile land speed records.

 Speed records

 His motorcycle land speed records were set in 1970 at 251.66 mph in a twin-engined streamliner "Big Red", becoming the first person to ride faster than 250 mph; in 1975, when he pushed past the 300 mph milestone for the first time with "Silver Bird"; and in 1978 at 318.598 mph in a twin-turbo powered streamliner "Lightning Bolt", a record that stood for 12 years.

-In 2001, he set the FIA wheel-driven land speed record of 458.440 mph in a turboshaft powered streamliner called "Turbinator"., although the record has since been eclipsed.
-Brother Rick improved the "Turbinator," and current Vesco driver Dave Spangler averaged 493.03 mph in 2018.
+In 2001, he set the FIA wheel-driven land speed record of 458.440 mph in a turboshaft powered streamliner called "Turbinator".

+After Don's death "Turbinator" was further improved by his brother Rick Vesco, and Vesco driver Dave Spangler averaged 493.03 mph in 2018.